Bayesian mixture models (in)consistency for the number of clusters: Consistency results

 \begin{Prop}[Overfitted mixtures] Let $G$ be a posterior sample from the posterior distribution of an overfitted mixture.
 Under conditions of second-order identifiability and uniform Lipschitz continuity of the kernel \citep{nguyenConvergenceLatentMixing2013, ho_strong_2016}, Theorem \ref{thm:cons} applies to $G$ with $r\leq2$. \end{Prop}

 To prove Proposition \ref{prop:consPY}, we introduce a lemma which derives from Theorem 1 in \cite{scricciolo2014adaptive}.
-The conditions of this theorem are three standard conditions (A1)-(A3).
-(A1) is a condition on the kernel density, (A2) is a tail condition on the true mixing distribution, and (A3) is a condition on the base measure.
-To state this lemma, we also need another condition on the kernel $f(\cdot\mid\theta)$.
-We suppose that for some constants $0<\rho<\infty$ and $0<\eta\leq2$, the Fourier transform $\hat{f}$ of $f(\cdot\mid\theta)$ satisfies $|\hat{f}(t)|\sim e^{-\left(\rho|t|\right)^\eta}$ \begin{Lem} Under the conditions above and by assuming $\Theta$ bounded, with $G$ the posterior mixing measure of a Pitman--Yor process mixture model, with $\sigma\in[0,1)$, then for every $1\leq r<\infty$, there exists a sufficiently large constant $M$ and some $0<\eta\leq2$ such that
+We assume a location mixture with a known scale parameter $\tau_0$, as stated in Equation~\eqref{eq:loc_mix} in Appendix \ref{an:bg}.
+The location parameter is univariate, $\Theta\subset\mathbb{R}$.
+There are three standard conditions, described in Appendix \ref{an:bg} as Condition \ref{hyp:A1}, Condition \ref{hyp:A2} and Condition \ref{hyp:A3}, for the theorem.
+Condition \ref{hyp:A1} is a condition on the kernel density, Condition \ref{hyp:A2} is a tail condition on the true mixing distribution, and Condition \ref{hyp:A3} is a condition on the base measure.
+Theorem 1 from \cite{scricciolo2014adaptive} is also recalled in Appendix \ref{an:bg}.
+To state the lemma, we also need a condition on the kernel $f(\cdot\mid\theta)$.
+We suppose that for some constants $0<\rho<\infty$ and $0<\eta\leq2$, the Fourier transform $\hat{f}$ of $f(\cdot\mid\theta)$ satisfies $|\hat{f}(t)|\sim e^{-\left(\rho|t|\right)^\eta}$. \begin{Lem} Assuming the model is a location mixture as in Equation~\eqref{eq:loc_mix}, the scale parameter $\tau_0$ is known and $\Theta\subset\mathbb{R}$ is bounded.
+Under Conditions \ref{hyp:A1}, \ref{hyp:A2}, and \ref{hyp:A3}, with $G$ the posterior mixing measure of a Pitman--Yor process mixture model, with $\sigma\in[0,1)$, then for every $1\leq r<\infty$, there exists a sufficiently large constant $M$ and some $0<\eta\leq2$ such that

 \end{Lem} The proof of this lemma can be found in Appendix \ref{an:prop4}.
 This lemma is similar to Corollary 2 from \cite{scricciolo2014adaptive} which applies to the special case of the Dirichlet process.
-With this lemma, we can now prove Proposition \ref{prop:consPY}. \begin{proof}[Proof of Proposition \ref{prop:consPY}] Theorem \ref{thm:cons} holds when the posterior $G$ is such that for all $\delta>0$, there exists a vanishing rate $\omega_n$ such that
+With this lemma, we can now prove Proposition \ref{prop:consPY}. \begin{proof}[Proof of Proposition \ref{prop:consPY}.]
+Theorem \ref{thm:cons} holds when the posterior $G$ is such that for all $\delta>0$, there exists a vanishing rate $\omega_n$ such that

 Under the conditions of Lemma \ref{lem:Contract}, we have